Prerequisites: Socket Programming in Java

 - Creating a handler object: After obtaining the streams and port number, a new clientHandler object (the above class) is created with these parameters.

-- ClientHandler class : As we will be using separate threads for each request, lets understand the working and implementation of the ClientHandler class extending Threads.
-An object of this class will be instantiated each time a request comes.
+2. ClientHandler class: As we will be using separate threads for each request, let’s understand the working and implementation of the ClientHandler class implementing Runnable.
+An object of this class acts as a Runnable target for a new thread.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important Java Foundation and Collections concepts with the Fundamentals of Java and Java Collections Course at a student-friendly price and become industry ready.
 To complete your preparation from learning a language to DS Algo and many more, please refer Complete Interview Preparation Course.